-Findings from this Campbell systematic review indicate that BWCs can reduce the number of citizen complaints against police officers ..., although it remains unclear whether this finding signals an improvement in the quality of policecitizen interactions or a change in reporting.
-The current evidence is insufficient for concluding that BWCs reduce officer use of force ..., but there remains substantial uncertainty in this effect (moderator analyses suggest that BWCs may be more likely to reduce police use of force if agencies highly restrict officers' discretion in how they use the cameras).
-BWCs do not seem to affect other police and citizen behaviors (or to do so in a consistent manner), including officers' arrest behaviors ... and self-initiated activities ..., dispatched calls for service ..., and assaults or resistance against police officers There is high variability in findings across studies, which suggests that BWCs can have positive, negative, or null impacts on police or citizen behaviors under different circumstances that are not well understood.
+This Campbell systematic review further concludes:

+There is high variability in findings across studies, which suggests that BWCs can have positive, negative, or null impacts on police or citizen behaviors under different circumstances that are not well understood.
 It seems that overall, however, the expectations that BWCs might change officer or citizen behaviors (for better or worse) have not yet been consistently realized.
-Research has not addressed whether BWCs can increase police accountability or police-citizen relationships more generally.8
+Research has not addressed whether BWCs can increase police accountability or police-citizen relationships more generally.
+12